 The Los Angeles Dodgers had a pair of antique dueling pistols in the late ’70s.
 Yet despite their age, Vic Davalillo and Manny Mota were in great condition — and the fire of these small arms was often deadly.
-Davalillo’s big-league career had seemingly ended in 1974, but after more than three years in the Mexican League, the wiry little outfielder (5-foot-7 and 150 pounds) returned at the age of 41 in 1977.
-He remained active in the U.S. through 1980 but continued to play winter ball in his native Venezuela until the remarkable age of 50.
+Davalillo’s big-league career had seemingly ended in 1974, but after more than three years in the Mexican League, the wiry little outfielder (5-feet-7 and 150 pounds) returned at the age of 41 in 1977.
+He remained active in the US through 1980 and continued to play winter ball in his native Venezuela until the remarkable age of 50.

 Davalillo — known as “Vítico” at home and in other Spanish-speaking lands — was a good major-league player.
 Although he became a semi-regular or reserve after 1968, his sixth season in the majors, he was a valuable journeyman.
 He won World Series rings with the Pittsburgh Pirates in 1971 and the Oakland A’s in 1973.
-The lefty never had much power, but he made contact, batting .279 lifetime and striking out in less than 10% of his plate appearances.
-He was a fine pinch hitter; he was long credited with 24 in 1970, and even his true total of 23 that year remains high on the list of single-season bests.
-Vic’s 1967 Topps baseball card called him “One of the league’s toughest men to get out because of his ability to go with the pitch.”
+The lefty never had much power, but he made contact, batting .279 lifetime and striking out in less than 10 percent of his plate appearances.
+He was a fine pinch-hitter; he was long credited with 24 pinchhits in 1970, and even his true total of 23 that year remains high on the list of single-season bests.
+Vic’s 1967 Topps baseball card called him “one of the league’s toughest men to get out because of his ability to go with the pitch.”

-This skill was really on display in the Venezuelan League, where Davalillo is the all-time leader in batting average at .325.
+This skill was really on display in the Venezuelan League, where Davalillo as of 2013 was the al-time leader in batting average at .325.
 He hit .400 or better three times at home and won four batting titles.
-He is also the lifetime leader in various other categories, including games played (1,249), base hits (1,505) ,and RBIs (483).
+He was also the lifetime leader in various other categories, including games played (1,249), base hits (1,505) ,and RBIs (483).
 In a place with a passion for baseball, Vítico is a national legend.

 Víctor was the fifth of Martireño Davalillo and Angelina Romero’s six children, all boys.
 The family moved to Cabimas a few days after he was born — and this was why the baby’s birth was registered there.
 Martireño was a laborer, helping truck drivers to load and unload their vehicles in the oil businesses of the Maracaibo region.3 He died around 1944.4

-Vítico started playing ball at the age of eight with his older brothers.
-The lads would play as many as 25 games a day.
+Vítico started playing ball at the age of 8 with his older brothers.
+The lads would play numerous games a day.
 He was a first baseman to start with, but turned to pitching in the sixth grade; his teacher gave him a chance when the regular pitcher didn’t show up.7

-In 1956, Vítico had a chance to turn pro, but his family said no because he was too young (or so he said in 1965).
+In 1956 Vítico had a chance to turn pro, but his family said no because he was too young (or so he said in 1965).
 He was then also studying to be a mechanic.8 In October 1957, though, he joined the Caracas Leones of the Venezuelan League (Liga Venezolana del Béisbol Profesional, or LVBP).
 Brother Pompeyo had already been with the Leones for five seasons.
-The younger Davalillo would spend the next 16 of his record 30 Venezuelan winter seasons with this club, but he got into just nine games that season, including 17 innings in six relief pitching appearances.
+The younger Davalillo would spend the next 16 of his record 30 Venezuelan winter seasons with this club, but he got into just nine games that season, including 17 innings in six relief-pitching appearances.
 He also experimented with switch-hitting, but gave it up when he realized he was losing a step running down the line to first base.
-The records didn’t show it, Vítico said in 2007, because news reports focused only on his pitching and that he was Pompeyo’s brother.
+The records didn’t show it, Vítico said in 2007, because news reports focused only on his pitching and the fact that he was Pompeyo’s brother.
 His batting was an afterthought then.9

 From 1958 through 1961, Davalillo remained primarily on the mound.
 Yet despite his small stature, he was not a finesse artist in the Bobby Shantz mold.
 With Palatka of the Florida State League (Class D) in 1959, Vic struck out 150 batters in 147 innings.
 His all-around ability was also attracting attention, though.
 In 1959, he pitched in 53 games but appeared in 73 altogether.
-In 1960, he pitched 48 times in 90 total games; in 1961, his mound appearances dipped to 38 in 81 games.
-The latter two years featured brief stints at Triple A with Havana and (after the Sugar Kings finally left Cuba) Jersey City.
+In 1960 he pitched 52 times in 90 total games; in 1961 his mound appearances dipped to 38 in 81 games.
+The latter two years featured brief stints at Triple-A with Havana and (after the Sugar Kings finally left Cuba) Jersey City.
 Pompeyo Davalillo was still with the club.

 That was Davalillo’s second Venezuelan championship; the previous year he had joined Valencia as a playoff reinforcement.
 Caracas made the finals six times in eight years from 1961-62 through 1968-69, winning four titles.
 All told, Vítico was a member of seven champion teams during his 30 winter seasons.15 Perhaps his only regret as a player is that he never was on a team that won the Caribbean Series.16 The tournament was on hiatus from 1961 through 1969, which deprived him of five chances.